-Receiving mail at camp is just as much fun for staff as it is for counselors.
-Family and friends can send mail and to the camp address and they will be put in your cabin’s mail bin in the office (unless it’s too big!
+Receiving mail at Camp is just as much fun for staff as it is for counselors.
+Family and friends can send mail to the camp address, and it will be put in your cabin's mail bin in the office (unless it's too big!
 Then we return it- just kidding!
 It will be placed next to the mail bins for pick-up.)
-We have computers with internet access in the office as well as the staff lodge available during time off for staff to use e-mail and skype.
-We also have wireless internet throughout camp for those who choose to bring computers.
+We have computers with internet access in the office during time off for staff to use them.
+We also have Wifi throughout Camp for those who bring computers.

-Getting dirty is a central part of summer camp and getting clean again should be just as easy.
+Getting dirty is a central part of summer camp; getting clean again should be just as easy.
 During the summer, a schedule is set by bunk for laundry, which is done once a week.
-Each bunk staff has a separate laundry bag for the staff to have their laundry washed separately (not with the camper’s laundry) and they will get the clean laundry back the same day.
-There are washers, dryers, and laundry detergent in the staff house available to you as well.
+Each bunk staff has a separate laundry bag for the staff to have their laundry washed separately (not with the camper's laundry), and they will get the clean laundry back the same day.
+There are washers, dryers, and laundry detergent in the staff house also available to you.

 Being a counselor is a highly demanding (and rewarding) 7-day-a-week, 24-hours-a-day job, which is why time off is so important.
-Each session you will have the opportunity to take two (2) non-consecutive days off (24 hours).
-There is also a 72 hour recovery period between the sessions for you to relax and re-energize for the next group of campers.
+For each session, you can take two (2) non-consecutive days off (24 hours).
+There is also a 72-hour recovery period between the sessions for you to relax and re-energize for the next group of campers.
 Each day, staff members get an hour off as well in order to rest or deal with personal matters.

 Tattoos & Body Piercing